merlinkv/PlusD_Clone/README.md

 # July 6, 2020

 * Added a SPDT switch ON-ON to select between ZX 48K/128K & +2A/+3
-* Inversion od Drive 1 and Drive 2 now is made by a DPDT Switch (ABBA)
+* Inversion of Drive 1 and Drive 2 now is made by a DPDT Switch (ABBA)
 * Now the IC12 (L7805) can be placed horizontally
 * Relocation of LEDS, NMI and RESET pushbuttons and some IC's
 * Added three 3M holes (3.5mm) to facilitate the fixation on a case